NatanMesele/Twenty-Eight/Twenty-Eight-Html-Files/Readme.md

-This are the HTML codes we used to design out webpage feel free to check them out
+This are the HTML codes we used to design our webpage feel free to check them out